HOW DO I KEEP FOXES OUT OF MY GARDEN AND SECURE MY PETS?

 belongs’.
 Contrary to popular misconception, however, it is not

-practical to trap a fox in your garden and release it into another part
+practical to trap a fox in your city garden and release it into a rural location

 trap and relocate one, you’re likely to be releasing it into another

-fox’s territory and, even if they manage to avoid confrontation with the
+fox’s territory and, even if it manages to avoid confrontation with the

 been taken over by another fox.
-Consequently, the
+(This is why rescue centres always

 Abandonment of Animals